awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 + **Green checkmark icon**—A file is stored locally on your device\.
 + **Blue star icon**—A file or folder is marked as a Favorite\.

-## Enabling Offline Access<a name="drive_offline"></a>
+## Enabling Offline Access and Syncing<a name="drive_offline"></a>

-You can enable offline access to your files and folders using Amazon WorkDocs Drive\.
+Use Amazon WorkDocs Drive to sync favorite files and folders by enabling offline access\.

 **To enable offline access to files and folders**

-1. In File Explorer, select a file or folder and choose **Add to Favorites**\.
+1. In File Explorer, right\-click on a file or folder and choose **Amazon WorkDocs Drive**, **Add to Favorites**\.

 1. Right\-click on the Amazon WorkDocs Drive icon in your Windows system tray\.

 1. Choose **Keep Favorites on this Device**\.

-Files or folders marked as favorites are synchronized to your device from Amazon WorkDocs\.
+Files or folders marked as favorites are synchronized between your **Favorites** on Amazon WorkDocs and the W: drive on your device\.

 To turn off this option, choose **Remove Favorites from this Device**\.